William Lambton: Life

-Lambton was born around 1753 at Crosby Grange, near Northallerton, in North Yorkshire, the son of a farmer.
+Lambton was born around 1753 (1756 according to some sources) at Crosby Grange, near Northallerton, in North Yorkshire, the son of a farmer.
 He was extremely reserved about the details of his family.
 Even the year of birth is speculated on the basis of an incident he recounted of a dinner in Madikeri in 1803 hosted by Veer Rajender Wadeer, the ruler of the province of Coorg.
 The Coorg Raja made all present declare their age and Lambton is said to have mentioned his as fifty.
 For many years he spent a substantial portion of his salary to support his parents, from which it has been suggested that he came from humble origins.
 He often mentioned a mathematics teacher at school by the name of Emerson.
 His skill in mathematics earned him a place in a grammar school at Northallerton, and he studied under Dr. Charles Hutton.
+He also studied at Newcastle-on-Tyne.

-On 28 March 1781, Lambton was appointed ensign in Lord Fauconberg's regiment of foot, and transferred to the 33rd Regiment of Foot.
-He was commissioned in the 33rd Regiment, and his ability at surveying led to work on measuring land for settlers in America.
+On 28 March 1781, Lambton was appointed ensign in Lord Fauconberg's regiment of foot, and transferred to the 33rd Regiment of Foot under Arthur Wellesley to the Cape in 1796 and later to Bengal and Madras (1798).
+His ability at surveying led to work on measuring land for settlers in America.
 He spent most of his earning to support his parents.
 With his regiment he took part in the American War of Independence and was taken prisoner at Yorktown.
 Observing a solar eclipse through the telescope of a theodolite without darkened glasses led to the burning of the retina of his left eye.
 After this accident he obtained with the help of his friends, especially Sir Brook Watson, an appointment as barrack-master in New Brunswick with a salary of 400 pounds per year.
 He had considerable leisure during which he was able to lay, in his words, "...the foundation of that knowledge, which was one day to bring him to the notice of the world."
 He was appointed barrack master in Nova Scotia and he spent many years studying mathematics on his own.
 In 1795 the Duke of York ordered that all civilian officers should be struck off from the regiments.
 Lambton then joined the 33rd at Calcutta after 13 years away from regimental duties.
 The 33rd Regiment was commanded by Sir Arthur Wellesley at Calcutta.